 Pythagoras, a mathematician, and philosopher

 The former name of the city Pythagorion was Tigani.
 In 1955 the name is changed after the great Greek mathematician and philosopher Pythagoras, who was born there in 570 BC.
-In the port, built in the same place as the ancient port of Samos, there is a big statue in the sign of his great work.
+In the former place of the ancient port of Samos, today there is a big statue in the sign of his great work.

 Pythagoras is the founder of Pythagoreanism.
 Also, he is known for many mathematical and scientific discoveries, including the Pythagorean theorem.
 Even today, they are amazing since he lived in the 6th century BC!